Skip to Content

-The Bachelor of Horticultural Science is totally focused on helping you become a horticulture graduate who can hit the ground running.
-It will give you the relevant, contemporary skills that industry requires and will ensure that you can take your place leading this exciting industry into the future.
+The Bachelor of Horticultural Science is focused on helping you become a horticulture graduate who can hit the ground running.
+It will give you the relevant, contemporary skills that industry seek.

 Globally there are more jobs in horticulture than there are people to fill them.
-The apple industry alone estimates that they need 150 new graduates each year for the next decade.
+In Aotearoa New Zealand, the apple industry alone estimates that they need 150 graduates each year for the next decade.
 Horticulture will offer you a wide range of exciting and rewarding career opportunities across business and science roles.
-Our students that are motivated to work hard often progress quickly to attractive and internationally orientated positions within the horticultural sector.

-This qualification will give you an understanding of the breadth of horticulture in New Zealand and internationally.
-This includes everything from the genetics of plants through to plant growth, the production of food, agribusiness, the influence of Government policies, regulations and Te Tiriti o Waitangi obligations, how products are marketed and sold, through to how to understand what consumers want in international markets.
+This qualification will give you an understanding of the breadth of horticulture.
+This includes everything from the genetics of plants to plant growth, the production of food, agribusiness, the influence of government policies, regulations and the Treaty of Waitangi Te Tiriti o Waitangi obligations.
+You will learn how products are marketed and sold, and how to understand what consumers want in international markets.

-Through your coursework there are plenty of other practical applications and real-world experiences.
-Guest lecturers from industry are frequently on campus.
+Through your coursework there are also plenty of other practical applications and real-world experiences including guest lecturers from industry.

 One of the best things about this degree is the variety of study.
 You’ll learn about plant biology, soils and cropping, be introduced to production horticulture, agribusiness and agri-related analytics and statistics.
 You’ll also study economics and applied chemistry and physics.